Topeakin1/Final-Year-Project/README.md

 - Download Google Chrome.
 - In the top right hand corner there is an icon containing three dots.
 - Click the icon.
-- Navigate to More tools --> Extensions.
+- Navigate to More tools --> Extensions --> Enable Developer Mode.
 - Click the "Load Unpacked" button in the top left corner.
 - Select the folder containing the extension code (it is called "extension").
 - This should load in the Spoiler BeGone extension.